What Causes Shortness of Breath?

 Get the Care You Need

 If you’re experiencing sudden shortness of breath, you should call 911.
 If the problem is more periodic and less urgent, you should discuss it with your doctor.
 If you do not have a doctor, Grady can help.
-If you need a primary care physician, call us at (404) 616-1000.
+If you need a primary care physician, book your appointment online at gradyhealth.org, use MyChart, or call (404) 616-1000.
 We’ll arrange an appointment at a Primary Care Center near you.
 Doctors there can treat most conditions and provide access to Grady’s unparalleled medical specialty expertise.